London, The Big Smoke, April 2025

 Unfortunately, you have to choose between buying coupons for all days or none of them.
 But the coupon is good value for money.
 Your choice.

-Erik, Poul and Søren's After Party
+Erik and Poul's After Party

-Of course, you can also simply choose to enjoy London on your own.
-The price is set at DKK 500/person and goes 100% to the dishes on the menu.
+The price is set at DKK 600/person and goes 100% to the dishes on the menu.
 The wine list is something we leave safely to you and the waiter.

-We hope that these events have thoroughly tempted you and that we will see you among our group of approximately 40 guests.
+We hope that these events have tempted you and that we will see you among our group of approximately 40 guests.

 London’s Calling.